 What?
 Sustenance, in a few realms.
-Visual, as my paintings, prints and books; Spiritual, as a few exotic thought ingredients with which to cook up your own meal; Physical, as a collection of innovative food notes developed through 30 years of keeping several balls in the air at once.
+Visual, as my paintings, prints and books; Spiritual, as a few exotic thought ingredients with which to cook up your own meal; Edible, as a collection of innovative food notes developed through 30 years of keeping several balls in the air at once.
 Some of the “balls” include keeping the artwork alive and flourishing; co-founding and operating a large organic goat farm and fromagerie; growing & storing most of the family food; setting all of that up 3 different times, twice in NY and once in Quebec; and building a fieldstone-lined passive-heating solarium addition for each of the two most recent homes.

 Who?
 A Wild Woman, That’s just me, after living in rural settings for too long now to go back to a world without wildness.
 All these paintings, observations, and recipes are my own sustenance, but they’re offered here for anyone who may find bits of nourishment somewhere in them as well.

 The artwork consists of paintings and prints collectively titled and exhibited as, The Remnants And Residents Of A Lost Sanctuary Of Aphrodite.
 This blog riffs on individual pieces, in small, digestible, possibly provocative bits.
 Here is my art site, with plenty more paintings and prints to explore if small is not enough.